asankov/the-practice-of-programming/chapter-6/6.1-test-as-you-write-the-code/README.md

 ```
 [1]    40929 segmentation fault  ./executable
 ```
 This is because we don't check if the input is NULL.
+Solution in this [commit](https://github.com/asankov/the-practice-of-programming/commit/d2ddb1169f251ccbfcfe92ff3dfedf6c0549685b)